SU_A_27

 [i] And how many people were in the boat?

 [r] 39.
-Normally there are 50 of them in it.
-Or 55 something like that in a small boat.
+Normally they are 50.
+Or 55 something in a small boat.
 But we were lucky.
-So there were 39 of us.
+So we were 39.

 [i] And there was enough room for everyone?